Jobs & Internships at CIP

 - Win Without War, Arms & Security Intern

-Financial Transparency Coalition
+Financial Transparency Coalition Graduate Internship

 - Contribute to short-term research projects on illicit financial flows out of developing countries and the Coalition's role in the movement to stem them

-- Draft posts for Twitter, Facebook, and the FTC website
+- Draft posts for the FTC blog

 - Monitor news on illicit financial flows